Sony A7 III vs A7R III

 - More heavily discounted: Has been on the market for longer (launched in October 2017).

-If the number of relative strengths (bullet points above) is taken as a guide, the A7R III is the clear winner of the contest (7 : 2 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A7R III is the clear winner of the contest (8 : 3 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 The above review scores should be interpreted with care, though.
 The ratings are only valid when referring to cameras in the same category and of the same age.
 Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 Also, please note that some of the review sites have changed their methodology and reporting over time.